-The aim of this course is to explain the principles involved in designing and evaluation management and cost accounting systems.
-Management accounting systems accumulate, classify, summarize and report information that will assist employees within an organization in their decision-making, planning, control and performance measurement activities.
-The teaching methods include formal lectures and practical exercises.
-The lectures will provide the theoretical foundations and the main concepts of managerial accounting that are going to be applied to case discussions and exercises.
-At the end of the course, students will master the techniques and main principals of management and cost accounting.
-Slides, readings and learning resources will be post on the e-learning platform “iCorsi3” (www3.icorsi.ch).
+The aim of this course is to explain the principles involved in designing and evaluation of the management and cost accounting systems.
+It explains how management accounting systems accumulate, classify, summarize and report information that will assist employees within an organization in their decision-making, planning, control and performance measurement activities.

 The course reviews the following main issues:

-Master of Science in Management and Informatics, Informatics track, Corso, 1° anno
+Master of Science in Management and Informatics, Core course, Informatics track, 1st year